-However, it needs not be so.
-Boosting of self-esteem, either by the significant other or doing something that increases your self-worth might see the bolder you restored.
+However, it needs not to be so.
+Boosting self-esteem, either by the significant other or doing something that increases your self-worth might see the bolder you restored.
 It is a well-known fact and numerous articles have been written to support the fact that confidence is sexy.
-So boost that self-esteem and you will be fighting your spouse off you!
+To boost that self-esteem and you will be fighting your spouse off you!

 Change is the only constant thing in the world.
 Don’t expect to be married to someone for forever and expect the fire to be ignited just one way for the next fifty years or so.
 Try out something new in your bedroom, if it fails, at least you will have a good laugh!

-As much as good friends can do a person well, so can bad friends or bad advice by good friends with good intentions do your marriage a big harm.
+As much as good friends can do a person well, so can bad friends or bad advice from good friends with good intentions do your marriage a big harm.

 The adage, too many cooks spoil the broth actually fits perfectly well in trying to solve a marriage issue between couples.